Logitech G305 Lightspeed

 Bottom Line

-Choose the G305 for affordable, low-latency wireless gaming with long battery life.
-Skip it if you need Bluetooth, USB-C charging, or a larger ergonomic shape.
+Choose the Logitech G305 if you want affordable, reliable wireless gaming with excellent HERO tracking and long AA battery life.
+Skip it if you need Bluetooth, USB-C charging, very low weight, or large-hand ergonomics.

 Best for